homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 He set out for the church once more, walking slowly.
 When he came to the little city park, he sat on one of the benches and mumbled more verse, much more verse.
 The ceremonies had been long under way and his mother and Charlotte, to say nothing of Beth Beasley, were panicky at his non-appearance among his classmates.

 At length he got up and walked on.
-He came to a big arc- light and noted that he had not made the proper change in coats.
+He came to a big arc-light and noted that he had not made the proper change in coats.
 "Well," he said to himself, "it's too late now.
 I'll just go home and wait for Mother and Charlotte.
 They can tell me what happened."

 Mrs. Knowles and Charlotte appeared at half past ten and found him in the living-room, writing.